TU Braunschweig: Braunschweig Integrated Centre of Systems Biology (BRICS)

 The BRICS is an interdisciplinary centre in cooperation with the Helmholtz Centre for Infection Research.
 Three departments of the Helmholtz Centre as well as institutes from three faculties of the TU Braunschweig work together.
 At BRICS, microorganisms in the fields of biotechnology and infection research are investigated using systems biology methods.
 Mathematical models will be used to develop new anti-infectives and new biotechnological production processes.

 Laboratory for Emerging Nanometrology and Analytics (LENA)

 In the Laboratory for Emerging Nanometrology, institutes of the TU Braunschweig conduct research together with departments of the Physikalisch-Technische Bundesanstalt.
 Research topics are nanonormals, method developments as well as ubiquitous sensors and standards.
 The focus is on the metrology of 3-dimensional Nano systems.

 Automotive Research Centre Niedersachsen (NFF)

-At the Automotive Research Centre in Lower Saxony, scientists working on the Metropolitan Car are collaborating to find answers to the social and ecological challenges associated with increased urbanization.
-In addition to the TU Braunschweig, which plays a leading role, the German Aerospace Center (DLR) and Leibniz Universität Hannover are also involved.
+At the Automotive Research Centre Niedersachsen, scientists working on the Metropolitan Car are collaborating to find answers to the social and ecological challenges associated with increased urbanization.
+In addition to the TU Braunschweig, which plays a leading role, the German Aerospace Center (DLR) and Leibniz University Hannover are also involved.

 Aeronautics Research Centre Niedersachsen (NFL)

-The Technical University of Braunschweig, the DLR and the Leibniz University Hannover are pooling their wide-ranging expertise in the Lower Saxony Research Centre for Aeronautics to promote basic, coordinated research programmes in the field of aeronautics and space technology.
+The TU Braunschweig, the DLR and the Leibniz University Hannover are pooling their wide-ranging expertise in the Aeronautics Research Centre Niedersachsen to promote basic, coordinated research programmes in the field of aeronautics and space technology.